arkayenro/arkinventory/ChangeHistory.md

  - fixed - issue with tradeskill scanning (nil key values)

 # 3.10.00 Alpha 7 (02-OCT-2022)
+ - changed - (retail) toc updated to 100002
  - fixed - https://github.com/arkayenro/arkinventory/issues/1604 - client detection issue that caused some categories to not show
  - changed - https://github.com/arkayenro/arkinventory/issues/1605 - outfit( ) rule function will now check using all supported outfit mods as well as the equipment manager, and not just the first one that is enabled.
  - changed - various cross client functions for dragonflight